avoidwork/keigai/README.md

 ## API

-### filter(target, list, filters[, debounce])
-Returns a DataListFilter instance.
-DataListFilters provide a fast & easy way for the end user to refine the contents of a DataList or DataGrid.
-Wildcards are supported.

 ### grid(target, store, fields[, sortable, options, filtered, debounce])
 Returns a DataGrid instance.
 DataGrids combine DataStores, DataLists, & DataListFilters into fast & responsive tabular representations.